brianmhunt/brianmhunt.github.io/_posts/knockout-website-details.md

 # Inline auto-reloading samples

+Many of the examples on the website are “live” in the sense that they can be edited directly.
+They can also be sent off to jsFiddle and CodePen, making it easy to tinker, learn, and demonstrate reproducible issues.

 We use the Ace editor to [show](https://github.com/brianmhunt/knockout/blob/gh-pages/src/bindings-highlight.js#L20) and [edit](https://github.com/brianmhunt/knockout/blob/gh-pages/src/bindings-edit.js#L37) examples.
 When a [change to the code occurs](https://github.com/brianmhunt/knockout/blob/gh-pages/src/bindings-edit.js#L21), the [`result`](https://github.com/brianmhunt/knockout/blob/gh-pages/src/bindings-result.js#L8) is updated.

+Our inline examples are [decoded as YAML](https://github.com/brianmhunt/knockout/blob/gh-pages/gulpfile.js#L129), then [converted to JSON and encoded in Base64](https://github.com/brianmhunt/knockout/blob/gh-pages/gulpfile.js#L134) to simplify escaping issues.

+When a `<live-example>` tag is bound by Knockout it is interpreted as a [LiveExampleComponent](https://github.com/brianmhunt/knockout/blob/gh-pages/src/LiveExampleComponent.js).
+The `base64` param is decoded and passed to an [Example](https://github.com/brianmhunt/knockout/blob/gh-pages/src/Example.js#L4) constructor in the [LiveExampleComponent](https://github.com/brianmhunt/knockout/blob/gh-pages/src/LiveExampleComponent.js#L14).

-Most of our examples are converted to Base64 to simplify escaping issues.
-When referenced they are converted to an [Example](https://github.com/brianmhunt/knockout/blob/gh-pages/src/Example.js#L4) instance in a [LiveExample](https://github.com/brianmhunt/knockout/blob/gh-pages/src/LiveExampleComponent.js#L14) component.
-The `LiveExample` is a separation of the user interface and communication from the `Example` itself; they could be combined but this lets us create `Examples` in other contexts from the `LiveExample`.
+The `LiveExample` is a separation of the user and data interface from the instance of an `Example` itself; they could be combined but this lets us create `Examples` in other contexts from the `LiveExample`.

+# Where to now?

+Next up, we have to go through the examples, links, references, etc.. to clean it up.
+The style definitely needs some work.
+Some “live” time to give users time to give it a whirl and send feedback.